peterodigie/peterodigie.github.io/README.md

-# Peter Odigie's Personal Website
+# Chordem's Website

-This is the repository for my personal website, built with Jekyll and hosted on GitHub Pages.
+This is the repository for the Chordem website, built with Jekyll and hosted on GitHub Pages.

 ## Features